What is it?

 There is no cost for the student to participate in College Credit Plus when the student is enrolled in a public college or university.
 The high school and college share the cost for the course(s).
 Students choosing to enroll in a participating private college or university might incur costs.

 All students interested in participating in College Credit Plus (CC+) must attend an information counseling session addressing the opportunities available through CC+ including the possible consequences and benefits of participation.
-Due to COVID, this meeting is being fulfilled by students and parents watching both Part 1 and Part 2 of the video and indicating that they have completed this requirement on the Intent to Participate Form.
+This meeting requirement is being fulfilled by students and parents watching both Part 1 and Part 2 of the video and indicating that they have completed this requirement on the Intent to Participate Form.

 I want to participate in College Credit Plus - what do I do next?

 - After indicating intent to participate to the school district, students must apply for acceptance at the college/ university of their choice.

 - Upon acceptance to the college, students will take the admissions/ placement tests needed by their individual colleges.
-Please note that due to Coronavirus, the colleges anticipate substituting GPA for test scores.
+Please note that the colleges are authorized to substitute GPA for test scores.
 Students must have a 3.0 GPA to qualify for CC+ classes.
+If you do not have a 3.0 GPA, you will need to qualify with a placement test score.

 - Students will work with their school counselor to adjust their course requests for next school year based upon their intended courses.
 Please note that changes must be made within the confines of the master schedule.

 What are the course placement requirements to be able to enroll in a CC+ class?

 Students are eligible to take most non-remedial classes as long as they have met the standards each college has established for enrollment into a course.